awnumar/rosen/README.md

 rosen -mode client -config example.json
 ```

-This will launch a SOCKS server on the default port.
+This will launch a SOCKS server on the default port (23579).
+Use the `-help` flag to see other options.

 ### Future development

 - Implement reliability mechanism in HTTPS tunnel.
 - Verify SOCKS server supports UDP and IPv6.
-- TUN/TAP support in addition to SOCKS.
+- TUN support in addition to SOCKS.
 - Support other cover protocols.
 - Support multiple clients per server.
+- Tests.

 ### License